statlldo/GettingAndCleaningDataWeek4/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-run_analysis.R is the code written to do the following:
+run_analysis.R assumes the files have been downloaded into the working directory, and then:

-Check if data files exist in working directory, and if not then download from the web
+Reads in the data for training and test, plus the associated files that provide the activity labels and personID

-Read in the data for training and test, plus the associated files that provide the activity labels and personID Combine the data across these files into a single dataset
+Combines the data across these files into a single dataset

-Extract just those variables relating to Mean and Standard Deviation
+Extracts just those variables relating to Mean and Standard Deviation

-Tidy up the column names so they are more readable
+Tidies up the column names so they are more readable

-Finally, create a tidy dataset (see tidydataset.txt as the output) that takes the mean average of each variable for each subject and each activity.
+Finally, creates a tidy dataset (see tidydataset.txt as the output) that takes the mean average of each variable for each subject and each activity.